Towards Clinical Practice in CT-Based Pulmonary Disease Screening: An Efficient and Reliable Framework: Abstract

 \section{Abstract}

 Deep learning models for pulmonary disease screening from Computed Tomography (CT) scans promise to alleviate the immense workload on radiologists.
 Still, their high computational cost, stemming from processing entire 3D volumes, remains a major barrier to widespread clinical adoption.
 Current sub-sampling techniques often compromise diagnostic integrity by introducing artifacts or discarding critical information.
 To overcome these limitations, we propose an Efficient and Reliable Framework (ERF) that fundamentally improves the practicality of automated CT analysis.
 Our framework introduces two core innovations: (1) A Cluster-based Sub-Sampling (CSS) method that efficiently selects a compact yet comprehensive subset of CT slices by optimizing for both representativeness and diversity.
-By integrating an efficient $k$-Nearest Neighbor ($k$-NN) search with an iterative refinement process, CSS bypasses the computational bottlenecks of previous methods while preserving vital diagnostic features.
-(2) A lightweight Hybrid Uncertainty Quantification (HUQ) mechanism, which uniquely assesses both Aleatoric Uncertainty (AU) and Epistemic Uncertainty (EU) with minimal computational overhead.
-By maximizing the discrepancy between auxiliary classifiers, HUQ provides a robust reliability score, which is crucial for building trust in automated systems operating on partial data.
-Validated on two public datasets with $2,654$ CT volumes across diagnostic tasks for $3$ pulmonary diseases, our proposed ERF achieves diagnostic performance comparable to the full-volume analysis (over $90\%$ accuracy and recall) while reducing processing time by more than $60\%$.
+By integrating an efficient $k$-nearest neighbor search with an iterative refinement process, CSS bypasses the computational bottlenecks of previous methods while preserving vital diagnostic features.
+(2) An Ambiguity-aware Uncertainty Quantification (AUQ) mechanism, which enhances reliability by specifically targeting data ambiguity arising from subtle lesions and artifacts.
+Unlike standard uncertainty measures, AUQ leverages the predictive discrepancy between auxiliary classifiers to construct a specialized ambiguity score.
+By maximizing this discrepancy during training, the system effectively flags ambiguous samples where the model lacks confidence due to visual noise or intricate pathologies.
+Validated on two public datasets with $2,654$ CT volumes across diagnostic tasks for $3$ pulmonary diseases, ERF achieves diagnostic performance comparable to the full-volume analysis (over $90\%$ accuracy and recall) while reducing processing time by more than $60\%$.
 This work represents a significant step towards deploying fast, accurate, and trustworthy AI-powered screening tools in time-sensitive clinical settings.